Tekken

 and Practice Mode.
 Tekken 5: DR Online remedies a few of the missing

-1-player modes by adding in Survival Mode, and the always appreciated Practice
+1-player modes by adding in Survival Mode, and the ultra-important Practice

 Mode.
-Unfortunately there is still no story mode or character endings; so you'll have to go back to Tekken: Dark Resurrection
+Unfortunately, there is still no story mode or character endings in the PS3 version, so you'll have to go back to TEKKEN: Dark Resurrection on PSP to enjoy all those goodies.
+It's worth it to own both games, actually!

 So, how is